coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

 <br>

 In Coral (and in Akka in general), actors can contain *state*, which is any variable (or multiple variables) that can be updated when a new event comes in.
-Variables are only visible by the actor in which the variable resides, and the variable can only be updated from within the actor, as a reaction on messages that were sent to the actor.
+In Akka, these variables are only visible and changeable by the actor in which the variable resides, and the variable can only be updated as a reaction on messages that were sent to the actor.

-In Coral, this method of dealing with state is also available, but to facilitate state calculations with Spark and the event log, several other methods can be configured.
+In Coral, there exists several methods to deal with state.
+To facilitate state calculations with Spark and the event log, several additional methods can be configured.
 These methods, and the relationships between them, are described on this page.

 --------------------------------